 Most train and bus services run on holidays, though schedules may vary slightly.
 It’s best to check in advance, especially during Christmas or New Year.

-Palace of Versailles Timed Entry Tickets
+Palace of Versailles Passport Tickets

 Palace of Versailles Guided Tours